 In 2004, Traian Băsescu was elected president.

-In December 2005, President Traian Băsescu and United States Secretary of State Condoleezza Rice signed an agreement allowing a U.S. military presence at several Romanian facilities, mainly in the eastern part of the country.
+In December 2005, Romania and the United States signed an agreement allowing a U.S. military presence at Romanian facilities.

-At the Eurovision Song Contest in 2005, Romanian singers achieved third place.
+At the Eurovision Song Contest, Romanian singers achieved third place in 2005.

 In 2005, Constantin Brâncuși's sculpture "Bird in Space" was auctioned for $27.5 million.

-In 2005, the government replaced Romania's progressive tax system with a flat tax of 16% for both personal income and corporate profit.
+In 2005, the Romanian government replaced the progressive tax system with a flat tax of 16% for personal income and corporate profit.

 In 2005, tourism in Romania attracted €400 million in investments.

-In 2006, GDP growth in real terms was recorded at 7.7%, one of the highest rates in Europe, according to the Romanian Statistics Office.
+In 2006, Romania recorded a GDP growth of 7.7%, one of the highest rates in Europe.

-At the Cannes Film Festival in 2007, 4 Months, 3 Weeks and 2 Days by Cristian Mungiu won the festival's top prize, the Palme d'Or.
+In 2007, "4 Months, 3 Weeks and 2 Days" by Cristian Mungiu won the Palme d'Or at the Cannes Film Festival.

 In 2007, Romania applied to join the Schengen Area.

-The city of Sibiu, with its Brukenthal National Museum, was selected as the 2007 European Capital of Culture.
+In 2007, the city of Sibiu, with its Brukenthal National Museum, was selected as the European Capital of Culture.

 On 24 July 2009, Romania terminated its mission in Iraq and withdrew its last troops, among the last countries to do so.